 Sutima Sucharitakul: building a global platform for Thai contemporary art

 Bangkok based art gallery Nova Contemporary is championing contemporary art in Thailand while expanding its global reach through major platforms like the Venice Biennale and Art Basel.
-We spoke to the gallery founder and SOAS alumna Sutima Sucharitakul (History of Art, 2013) about how her education and experiences shaped the gallery’s distinctive vision and direction.
+We spoke to the gallery founder and SOAS alumna Sutima Sucharitakul (MA History of Art, 2013) about how her education and experiences shaped the gallery’s distinctive vision and direction.

 From SOAS student to art leader